cloudtrust/doc/chapter-deploy/Deployment_Procedure_Cluster.md

     config_git_tag: master

 Configure the project.
-This step initializes the `on-premise-runtime` project with the settings defined in the configuration repository.
+This step initializes the `runtime` project with the settings defined in the configuration repository.

     ansible-playbook config.yml --extra-vars "vars_file=<env>-cluster-vars.yml" -t deploy